I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 To create a valid alternative method of entry (sometimes shortened to AMOE) you have to create a way for people to enter that doesn’t require “something of value”.

-Basically, AMOE entrants have to be on a level playing field with those who entered the “regular” way.
+AMOE entrants have to be on a level playing field with those who entered the “regular” way.

-Which means AMOE entrants have to have:
+This means AMOE entrants have to have:

 - equal chances of winning